uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 If any validation warnings or errors are generated this endpoint enables software to find out what those warnings or errors are.</br>

-17. Software displays the calculation to the user – this is optional software does not have to show the calculation to the customer at this point
+17. The software displays the calculation to the user – this is optional software does not have to show the calculation to the customer at this point
 18. Customer is ready to finalise their business income source
-19. Software calls the Get Self Employment business income source summary or Get UK property business income source summary depending on the business income type you are finalising.
-Note there is only one BISS for property, it will show both FHL and Non FHL information in it. calling the BISS API is optional, software may choose to create a BISS themselves, but the information must be shown to the customer before they confirm the declaration
+19. The software calls the Get Self Employment business income source summary or Get UK property business income source summary depending on the business income type you are finalising.
+Note: there is only one BISS for a property, it will show both FHL and Non-FHL information in it.
+Calling the BISS API is optional, the software may choose to create a BISS themselves, but the information must be shown to the customer before they confirm the declaration.
-20. Software displays BISS (Business Income Source Summary) information to the customer listed below:</br>
+20. The software displays BISS (Business Income Source Summary) information to the customer listed below:</br>
 >This can be totalled up by software, or through the APIs from HMRC systems as well BISS for self-employment or property:
 >
 >Total Business Income<br/>
 >Total Expenses<br/>
 >Business Net Profit<br/>
 >Business Net Loss<br/>
->Total Additions to net profit or deductions to net loss<br/>
+>Total Additions to net profit or deductions to a net loss<br/>
->Total Deductions to net profit or additions to net loss<br/>
+>Total Deductions to net profit or additions to a net loss<br/>
 >Accounting Adjustments<br/>
 >Taxable Profit<br/>
 >Taxable Loss<br/>